-Carol Rosenfeld is a Senior Finance Analyst at the Environmental Finance Center, focused on financial models and mechanisms that governments, non-profits, universities, and other public organizations can implement to increase the deployment of energy efficiency and renewable energy.
-She also conducts research on public private partnerships and alternative delivery options for environmental services.
+Carol Rosenfeld was a Senior Project Director at the Environmental Finance Center until June 2019.
 Carol previously advocated for green banks at the Coalition for Green Capital and managed energy use for the City of Philadelphia.
 She has also worked on sustainability strategy at the University of Pennsylvania, Exelon, and Environmental Defense Fund.
 Carol holds an MBA from the Yale School of Management and a degree in Civil and Environmental Engineering from Princeton University.
-She is a LEED Accredited Professional and a Senior Fellow in the Environmental Leadership Program.

 Jen Weiss was a Senior Environmental Finance Analyst at the EFC until September 2015.
 Jen is currently the Energy Efficiency Policy Manager at the Southern Alliance for Clean Energy.
 Jen focused on financial models and mechanisms that can be used by universities, non-profits, and other public organizations to encourage the implementation of renewable energy and energy efficiency projects.
 Jen holds a Master of Environmental Management degree from Duke University, an MBA from the University of Michigan, and an undergraduate degree in Economics from the University of California in San Diego.
 Jen has over 13 years of consumer and small business banking experience including commercial lending, product management, and online services.